Drakken/SMA_star/README.md

 This is the README file for SMA_star, an OCaml implementation of the SMA* search algorithm.

-WARNING: As of December 2021, this project is still very much a work in progress.
+WARNING: This code is still very, very buggy.
-It's intended to be production quality at some point in time, but it's probably not there yet.

 The code mostly follows the design described in Artificial Intelligence: A Modern Approach, by Stuart Russell and Peter Norvig.
 The most important difference is that, instead of